 A special section of the museum is the famous Lenas House, a traditional 19th-century middle-class Mykonian house.
 Also worth seeing is the Maritime Museum of Mykonos, where is unfolded the nautical history of Mykonos through instruments, tools, and various other exhibits.
 After completing your tour of the museums of Mykonos, you can pay a visit to the Municipal Library housed in the magnificent old mansion.
 The library is composed of a great number of books that locals donated including history, poetry, political and literature as well as rare manuscripts.

-The maritime museum of Mykonos is housed in a 19th-century mansion in Chora and exhibits old nautical instruments, tools, and maps.
-In fact, Mykonos is an island with rich nautical history and helped with many ships during the Greek Revolution.
+The Maritime Museum is housed in a 19th-century mansion in Chora and exhibits old nautical instruments, tools, and maps.
+In fact, Mykonos is an island with rich nautical history and helped Greece by offering many ships during the War of Independence.